Frequently Asked Questions (FAQ) for Prospective Students

 Tuition & Financial Aid

-The good news is that getting accepted to Hunter Urban Affairs and Planning is a fellowship in and of itself.
+The good news is that getting accepted to Hunter Urban Policy & Planning is a fellowship in and of itself.
 We pride ourselves on the ability to provide quality education at a reasonable price.
 The bad news is that there is very limited internal funding for scholarships for master’s level students at Hunter.
 Our department periodically offers research assistantships, but these are very few and dependent on the college’s budget.
 When fellowships are available, students are identified through the admissions process to receive funds.

 You might want to check out grant offerings and scholarships from other organizations: